-The 1,700-acre Big Elk Creek State Park in southern Chester County lies less than ten miles northwest of Newark, Delaware.
+The 1,800-acre Big Elk Creek State Park in southern Chester County lies less than ten miles northwest of Newark, Delaware.

-The majority of the park consists of lovely farmlands and forest.
+The majority of the park consists of previous farmlands and forest lands.
 The park acts as a wildlife corridor and provides refuge for an array of threatened and endangered species.

 The park’s namesake, Big Elk Creek, traverses the park and is a high-quality stream.